 - using dynamic routing

 Consider the following example.
 Host A wants to communicate with host B, but host B is on another network.
 Host A is configured to send all packets destined for remote networks to the router.
-The router receives the packets, checks the routing table to see if it has an entry for the destination address.
-If it does, the router forwards the packet out the appropriate interface port.
+The router receives the packets and checks the routing table to see if it has an entry for the destination address.
+If it does, the router forwards the packet out of the appropriate interface port.
 If the router doesn’t find the entry, it discards the packet.

 Router#show ip route Codes: C - connected, S - static, I - IGRP, R - RIP, M - mobile, B - BGP D - EIGRP, EX - EIGRP external, O - OSPF, IA - OSPF inter area N1 - OSPF NSSA external type 1, N2 - OSPF NSSA external type 2 E1 - OSPF external type 1, E2 - OSPF external type 2, E - EGP i - IS-IS, L1 - IS-IS level-1, L2 - IS-IS level-2, ia - IS-IS inter area * - candidate default, U - per-user static route, o - ODR P - periodic downloaded static route Gateway of last resort is not set 10.0.0.0/24 is subnetted, 1 subnets C 10.0.0.0 is directly connected, FastEthernet0/1 C 192.168.0.0/24 is directly connected, FastEthernet0/0